-Your morning will set the tone for the rest of your day and avoiding that snooze button should get you started on the right foot.
+Your morning will set the tone for the rest of your day and learning how to stop using the snooze button will get you started on the right foot.

 There are so many tips online for breaking the snooze habit, and I think I’ve tried just about every one.
 Different tools work for different people.
 But, adding three positive habits to my daily routine helped me break this bad habit.

 I was already cutting back quite a bit on beer and wine due to my health goals.
 But, I think it’s important to note the negative impact alcohol can have on quality of sleep.

 Once I replaced my evening glass of wine with a mug of herbal tea on weeknights, I found I was still able to unwind and relax at night.
 As an added bonus, sleep came faster and easier.

 Going to Bed Earlier

 While it may seem like a no-brainer, it took me a while to put two and two together that an earlier bed time makes for an easier morning.

 I like to wake up early because it gives me more time to work toward my goals.
 When I first started rising earlier, I didn’t adjust my bed-time at all.
 So, it became extremely difficult to wake up early.

 At first, I was worried that going to bed earlier would wipe out the effectiveness waking up earlier had on my productivity.
 Instead, what I found was that the extra time I was staying up in the evenings wasn’t productive time.

 When I started aiming for a bed-time between 8:30 and 9:00, waking up earlier in the morning became easier.
 It also turned out, all I was cutting from my day was a little TV and screen time.